Victoria's Secret: Victoria's Secret Beauty

 In 1998, Intimate Brands Inc., the parent company of Victoria's Secret, created a new entity: Intimate Beauty Corporation.
 The goal for Intimate Beauty Corporation was to manage and develop the bath, fragrance and cosmetic products for Victoria's Secret.
-By 2006 the Victoria's Secret Beauty division had reported sales of nearly US$1 billion.
+By 2006, the Victoria's Secret Beauty division had reported sales of nearly US$1 billion.
 The company sought to expand its beauty and accessories stores at airports around the world in the early 2010s.

 Franchise locations worldwide (VSBA)

 Victoria's Secret Beauty opened a provisional UK boutique at Heathrow Airport in 2005 through partnership with World Duty Free.

 In 2010, Victoria's Secret expanded with Victoria's Secret Beauty & Accessory (VSBA) franchises internationally.
-That year M.H.
+That year, M.H.
 Alshaya Co. opened the first Victoria's Secret store in the Marina Mall in Kuwait, selling cosmetics and accessories but not the company's lingerie line.
 Two VSBA stores were opened in the early 2010s at Schiphol International Airport, Netherlands.
-That same year the first Latin American franchise store opened in Isla Margarita, Venezuela, followed by a store in Bogota, Colombia, in July 2012.
-An additional store opened in the Multiplaza Mall in San Salvador, El Salvador in 2012.
+That same year, the first Latin American franchise store opened in Isla Margarita, Venezuela, followed by a store in Bogotá, Colombia, in July 2012.
+An additional store opened in the Multiplaza Mall in San Salvador, El Salvador, in 2012.

-A Caribbean location opened in November 2011 at Plaza Las Americas in San Juan, Puerto Rico followed by a store in Santo Domingo, Dominican Republic at the Agora, and Sambil Santo Domingo malls in 2012.
-In July 2012 the first Polish store opened at the Złote Tarasy shopping mall in Warsaw, also operated by M.H.
+A Caribbean location opened in November 2011 at Plaza Las Americas in San Juan, Puerto Rico followed by a store in Santo Domingo, Dominican Republic, at the Agora, and Sambil Santo Domingo malls in 2012.
+In July 2012, the first Polish store opened at the Złote Tarasy shopping mall in Warsaw, also operated by M.H.
 Alshaya Co.

-A Serbian store opened in January 2014 at the Nikola Tesla Airport in Belgrade.
+A first Serbian store opened in January 2014 at the Nikola Tesla Airport in Belgrade.
+Another store opened in Usce Shopping Mall in Belgrade in 2025.

 As of 2016, L Brands had more than 370 VSBA franchise shops worldwide, with the company's largest international market reportedly in Turkey and the Middle East.

 Corporate affairs

 Ownership and name

 The company's business name changed from Victoria's Secret, Inc. to Victoria's Secret Stores, Inc., after the 1982 sale to Wexner.
 In 2005, the name was revised to Victoria's Secret Stores, LLC.

-Victoria's Secret was originally owned by The Limited.
+Victoria's Secret was acquired by The Limited in 1982.
 Victoria's Secret's parent company was Intimate Brands, a separately traded entity with Ed Razek as president.
 In 2002, Intimate Brands was combined with the Limited, then renamed Limited Brands.

 By 2006, the majority of the revenue for Limited Brands came from Victoria's Secret and Bath & Body Works.

 In July 2007, Limited Brands sold a 75% interest in Limited Stores and Express to Sun Capital Partners, in order to focus on expanding their Victoria's Secret and Bath & Body Works units.
 The sale resulted in Limited Brands taking a $42 million after-tax loss.

 In 2013, parent company Limited Brands officially changed its name to L Brands.

 Victoria's Secret recorded peak worldwide net sales in 2016 of $7.78 billion.
 In 2019, worldwide net sales had receded to $6.81 billion.